Forms and functions of subordinate clauses

 Exhausted from the long journey, they finally reached their destination.

-Conjunctions used with Participle Clauses:
+Conjunctions used with participle clauses:

 No specific conjunctions introduce participle clauses; they often modify the main clause without a conjunction.